Premier TEFL Pledge

 What is a 120-hour TEFL course?

-The government-regulated and highly accredited 120-hour TEFL course is an internationally recognized certification that qualifies you to teach English as a foreign language.
-It includes training in lesson planning, grammar, teaching methodologies, and classroom management.
+The 120-hour TEFL course is approved by the government and has strong accreditation.
+It is recognised around the world and qualifies you to teach English as a foreign language.
+The course includes training in lesson planning, grammar, teaching methods, and classroom management.

 Is the 120-hour TEFL course accredited in South Africa?